 Usually the easiest way to get me to exit a live music situation is by mentioning the word “folk.”
-Despite my bias, indie-folk outfit Mutual Benefit won me over with their shimmering synth and guitar textures, soaring violin, and gorgeous male and female vocal harmonies.
+Despite my bias, indie-folk outfit Mutual Benefit won me over with their shimmering synth and guitar textures, soaring violin and gorgeous male-and-female vocal harmonies.
 In addition to an unusually lovely honey-dripped tenor, bandleader Jordan Lee has jokes—lots of them.
 He kept the growing Green Stage crowd chuckling in-between songs with his wry humor. (“We’ve always dreamed of opening for Slowdive and Kendrick Lamar.”)
 Not a bad way to kick off Pitchfork’s final day.
 (Keidra Chaney)

 Photo: Robert Loerzel

-tUnE-yArDs is divisive, from Merrill Garbus’ elaborate face-paint/clothes, to the arguable-cultural appropriation of afro-beat influences, to the frustratingly quirky spelling of the band’s name, even Garbus’ spacey greeting to the the Pitchfork crowd (“Thanks for being massive mass of massiveness!”) seemed to be a bit …put on.
+tUnE-yArDs is divisive, from Merrill Garbus’ elaborate face-paint/clothes, to the arguable-cultural appropriation of Afro-beat influences, to the frustratingly quirky spelling of the band’s name, even Garbus’ spacey greeting to the Pitchfork crowd (“Thanks for being a massive mass of massiveness!”) seemed to be a bit …put on.
 To be so boldly, messily experimental in pop can either speak to an audience uniquely or rub them the wrong way.
 It is not a surprise that for every “I ADORE tUnE-yArDs” comment I heard in the crowd, there were an almost equal number of “This is annoying as hell,” comments to balance it out.

 But it’s hard to deny Garbus’ talent, even if you don’t “get it.”
 She stands out in a sea of indie-pop sameness, especially for women artists.
-Where delicate vocal styles are the norm, Garbus is often gruff—she yelps, growls, and howls in a decidedly non-gendered way.
+Where delicate vocal styles are the norm, Garbus is often gruff—she yelps, growls and howls in a decidedly non-gendered way.
 (At least two people near me thought Garbus was male at first.)
-She fearlessly plays with styles and cultural influences/signifiers: call and response vocals, funk bass, afro-beat and hip-hip influenced percussion.
+She fearlessly plays with styles and cultural influences/signifiers: call and response vocals, funk bass, Afro-beat and hip-hop influenced percussion.
 (Is it cultural appropriation or homage?
 That’s way too much to get into while typing on an iPad standing up.)
 But with a five-piece band format (including two backup singers), her audacious musical vision comes alive on stage, giving the listener a lot more to chew on.
 Even when it doesn’t work, it does work; it’s hard to ignore and almost always elicits a strong audience response, which indie-pop needs a lot more of.
 (Keidra Chaney)

 Photo: Robert Loerzel

 Make it through pungent smells of every type, past the army of flat-billed backwards baseball caps, and be welcomed to the 2014 Pitchfork Music Festival by Hundred Waters.
 Lead singer Nicole Miglis proudly announced her first-time festival presence in a natural voice, full of ease and grace, successfully leading her quartet through an ambient electro-pop hula-hoop; music for a pleasant picnic.
 No better way to start, and the start is the only place where Hundred Waters belongs, their set perhaps a bit too passive for some.
 In response to the lackadaisical afternoon, Miglis stretched her voice to the highest heights, melodies melting into shifting samples, until the fearless monster of digitized bass bottomed out a crowd ready to dance.
-Whether or not they actually did is besides the point, Hundred Waters is the archetype for a new generation of musicians, no longer interested in the strictly acoustic world of their elders.
+Whether or not they actually did is beside the point, Hundred Waters is the archetype for a new generation of musicians, no longer interested in the strictly acoustic world of their elders.
 Or perhaps Neneh Cherry will prove that the kids have more to learn than they might think.
 (Kenneth Preski)

 Alt-Rock, Bossa Nova, Dance Pop, Indie Pop, Latin, Pop, Psychedelic, Record Reviews, Reggae, Rock, World Music